-Dental implants simply need similar care to natural teeth.
+Dental implants, especially All-on-4, need similar care to natural teeth.
 The first being a regular oral health routine that includes brushing, flossing, and rinsing.
-However, long-term gum and implant maintenance sometimes requires using additional tools to have optimal oral health.
+However, long-term gum and implant maintenance require the right tools to have optimal oral health.

-Read more about the recommended tools to improve your oral health after all-on-4 dental implants:
+Read more about the recommended tools for All-on-4 dental implant cleaning.

-- Oral irrigator.
-This tool is a must-have for every patient with an all-on-4 bridge.
-An Oral irrigator is sometimes known as a water pick or water flosser.
-Using jets of water this tool can clean around your All-On-4 dental implant to help prevent bleeding gums, inflammation, and gingivitis.
+This tool is a must-have for every patient with an All-on-4 bridge.
+An oral irrigator is also known as a water flosser.
+Using jets of water this tool can clean around your All-on-4 dental implant to help prevent bleeding gums, inflammation, and gingivitis.

-- Mouthwash.
-Another classic toll that is proven to kill bacteria, fight gum inflammation and promote overall oral health.
-Use mouthwash twice a day after brushing and flossing to keep your new implants healthy.
+Another classic tool that is proven to kill bacteria, fight gum inflammation, and promote overall oral health.
+Use a non-alcohol mouthwash twice a day after brushing and flossing to keep your new implants healthy.

 Make sure you use the above tools for All-on-4 dental implant maintenance.